-Technically a Daubert challenge can be made at any point in the case.
-However, it is wise not to make a Daubert challenge too late in the trial.
-In 2001, 10th Circuit case (Alfred v.
-Caterpillar, Inc, 262 F.3rd 1083, 1087) held that a Daubert challenge raised late in trial process most likely will not be approved.
+Technically a challenge can be made at any point in the case, however, it is wise not to make a Daubert challenge too late in the trial.
+In 2001, the 10th Circuit case (Alfred v.
+Caterpillar, Inc, 262 F.3rd 1083, 1087) held that a Daubert challenge raised late in the trial process most likely will not be approved.

-Additionally, in many cases, the trial judge will issue a scheduling order that specifically includes deadlines for challenges to the admissibility of expert testimony.
-If a party does not comply with the order, it will likely be found that any objections have been waived.
-If a party waits to object until the time the expert testimony is actually offered, the trial court will likely refuse it for this reason as well.
-Even if a scheduling order was absent.
-Therefore, it is always best to challenge before the expert testimony is admitted.
-Although not too early as to give the opposing party ample time to correct the deficiencies.
+In many cases, the trial judge will issue a scheduling order that specifically includes deadlines for challenges to the admissibility of expert testimony.
+If a party does not comply with the order, any objections are considered waived.
+If a party waits to object until the time the expert testimony is actually offered, the trial court will likely refuse it for this reason as well—even if a scheduling order was absent.
+Thus, it is always best to challenge before the expert testimony is admitted, though not too early as to give the opposing party ample time to correct the deficiencies.

-Do not hesitate to object to an expert pre-trial if it might help to avoid a trial altogether.
+Do not hesitate to object to an expert during pre-trial if it might help to avoid a trial altogether.
 If a pre-trial objection fails, the moving party does not need to reassert the challenge in order to preserve it.
 The movant can reassert it once the evidence is actually offered.
-At that time you can request a Daubert hearing if one was not previously conducted.
+At that time, you may request a Daubert hearing if one was not previously conducted.

-A movant can modulate the extent of the Daubert challenge as suits their case.
+A movant can modulate the extent of the Daubert challenge as it suits their case.
 In some cases, the challenge might simply involve a review of expert reports.
-While in other instances a Daubert challenge might be a lengthy proceeding involving live testimony of the expert.
+Though in other instances, a Daubert challenge might be a lengthy proceeding involving the live testimony of the expert.
 If you decide that you want a full Daubert proceeding, it is important to show good cause in the motion.

-As far as the content of the Daubert challenge, a movant for a Daubert challenge should focus on competence, relevance, and reliability.
-It is tempting to focus on the conclusions of the expert.
-However, judges will most likely prefer to allow any conclusions to be decided at trial.
-Admissibility determinations can still be outcome-determinative if the expert witness was to present the only question of fact in the trial.
-Because courts may be reluctant to exclude testimony when it would result in deciding the entire case, it is important for a challenging attorney to remind the court that the issue is simply one of admissibility; where the burden remains on the proponent of the evidence to prove admissibility by a preponderance of the evidence.
+As far as the content of the Daubert challenge, a movant for the challenge should focus on competence, relevance, and reliability.
+It is tempting to focus on the conclusions of the expert, however, judges will likely prefer to allow any conclusions to be decided at trial.
+Admissibility determinations can still be outcome-determinative if the expert witness was to present the only question of fact at trial.
+Since courts may be reluctant to exclude testimony when it could result in deciding an entire case, it is important for a challenging attorney to remind the court that the issue is simply one of admissibility.
+The issue is also one where the burden remains on the proponent of the evidence to prove admissibility by a preponderance of the evidence.

-Another factor in determining what type of case you have is to look at the history of Daubert challenges involving the judge sitting trial.
-Try to determine if there is is a correlation between the judge granting or denying Daubert motions and the lengthiness of such motions.
-A judge will have the ultimate say on the extent of the Daubert challenge.
-Although you should make a request that best suits the strengths of your case.
+Another factor in determining your challenge’s chances is to look at the history of Daubert challenges involving the judge sitting trial.
+Try to determine if there is a correlation between the judge granting or denying Daubert motions and the lengthiness of such motions.
+A judge will have the ultimate say on the extent of the Daubert challenge, though you should make a request that best suits the strengths of your case.

-Regardless of the request you make as to the extent of the Daubert motion, a judge may decide to have a full hearing or an expedited one depending on the point of the trial the motion is being made.
-If the expert witness testimony would create the only triable issue of fact, file the Daubert motion as part of summary judgment.
-Citing to the opponent’s expert’s deposition and your own party’s expert’s affidavits.
-Keep a look out for the expert witness changing his or her testimony.
-This is a sign that there was likely some flaw in the original testimony.
-Or that they are trying to bring up something that might not have survived the original objection.
+Regardless of the request, a judge may decide to have a full hearing or an expedited one depending on the point of the trial the motion is being made.
+If the expert witness testimony would create the only triable issue of fact, file the Daubert motion as part of summary judgment citing the opposing expert’s deposition and your own expert’s affidavits.
+Remain vigilant of the opposing expert changing their testimony.
+This is a sign that there was likely some flaw in the original testimony or that they are trying to bring up something that might not have survived the original objection.

 Minimize the Chance of a Backfire

-You should also consider whether the challenged expert might do a better job verbally explaining their qualifications or methodology than they did in their written papers.
-Thereby making a Daubert hearing an opportunity for opposing counsel to strengthen their position.
+You should also consider whether the challenged expert might do a better job verbally stating their case than they did in their written report.
+A Daubert hearing could potentially become an opportunity for opposing counsel to strengthen their position.
 A few important questions to ask before initiating a Daubert challenge include:

-- Did the expert leave out certain relevant qualifications they had that they may bring up in an oral deposition?
+- Did the expert leave out certain relevant qualifications that they may bring up in an oral deposition?